AggreCount/aggrecount.github.io/index.md

 [AggreCount BioRx](https://www.biorxiv.org/content/10.1101/2020.07.25.221267v1)

 ### Developed in the Raman Lab at Tufts University
 AggreCount was developed by Jacob Klickstein in the Raman Lab in 2020.

+This work was supported by NIH grant R01GM127557 to Malavika Raman Ph.D.

-Find more information on the lab, our research, and our members by visiting the lab website here
+Find more information on the lab, our research, and our members by visiting the lab website here [Raman Lab](https://www.raman-lab.org/)

-[Raman Lab](https://www.raman-lab.org/)